anhmatdieuhau/leanworkforce/replit.md

 ## Overview

-Lean Workforce is an intelligent talent matching and project continuity platform powered by LeanfounderSpace that automates workforce allocation.
-The system connects businesses creating projects with milestones to candidates uploading CVs, using AI for skill extraction, candidate-project matching, and real-time risk prediction through Jira API integration.

-The platform operates as a dual-portal system with distinct Business and Candidate interfaces, featuring automated skill mapping, fit score calculation, and proactive project risk management.
+Lean Workforce is an intelligent talent matching and project continuity platform that automates workforce allocation.
+It connects businesses with projects to candidates, using AI for skill extraction, candidate-project matching, and real-time risk prediction via Jira integration.
+The platform features dual Business and Candidate portals, automated skill mapping, fit score calculation, and proactive project risk management.

 ## User Preferences